BrainEchoLab/ffdas/docs/getting-started/installation.md

 **Required:**

-- CMake 3.18 or later
+- CMake 3.26 or later
-- CUDA Toolkit (11.0 or later recommended)
+- CUDA Toolkit (13.x recommended)
 - C++ compiler with C++17 support (GCC 9+, Clang 10+, or MSVC 2019+)

 **For Python bindings:**

-- Python 3.10 or later
+- Python 3.12 or later
-- NumPy 2.0 or later
 - array-api-compat

 **For MATLAB bindings:**